 However, cheaper airfares come with restrictions such as no refunds and fees to make any changes—thus “non-refundable” and “non-changeable” fares.

-It is definitely possible to change nonchangeable airline tickets.
+However, it is definitely possible to change nonchangeable airline tickets.

 Here are two of my successful scenarios changing non-changeable airline tickets:

 Changing a Non-Changeable Flight, Scenario #1